 Please check that the mother’s partner does indeed have the status of a parent in the first place.
 This only applies for children who were conceived artificially after 6 April 2009.

-If the court makes a residence order in favour of a person or persons they automatically have parental responsibility while that residence order is in force, even if they do not otherwise have parental responsibility.
-This is the only way that a stepparent who is not married or the civil partner of the parent with whom the child lives could get parental responsibility.
+If the court makes a child arrangements order in favour of a person or persons providing the child lives with them, they automatically have parental responsibility while that order is in force, even if they do not otherwise have parental responsibility.
+This is one of the two ways that a stepparent who is not married or the civil partner of the parent with whom the child lives could get parental responsibility.

 Stepparents, i.e. the spouse or the civil partner of the father or the mother, can get parental responsibility by a similar parental responsibility agreement or by court order.
 This only works for spouses and same-sex civil partners and not for cohabitants.
 All parents who already have parental responsibility must sign the agreement.
 Therefore if the father already has parental responsibility and he refuses to sign, the mother’s spouse or civil partner would need to apply to the court for a parental responsibility order.
 The father’s (and the "second parent's") spouse or civil partner can of course also get parental responsibility in the same way.